lucashpandolfo/audacious-usf-plugin/README.md

 The plugin was removed sometime in 2012 (i think) from the [audacious-plugins](https://github.com/audacious-media-player/audacious-plugins) repo.

-Then i forked and restored the plugin for [personal use](https://github.com/lucashpandolfo/audacious-plugins).
+Then lucashpandolfo forked and restored the plugin for [personal use](https://github.com/lucashpandolfo/audacious-plugins).

+It was further forked and made compatible with Audacious 3.7.x by Sascha Klick in 2018.

 After having to reinstall audacious to a new pc, i found myself needing once agin the plugin, so i cleaned the sources, removed all the plugins except the usf one.